 WASHINGTON, D.C. - In cooperation with the U.S. Consumer Product Safety Commission (CPSC), Young's J.K.
-Inc., of Portland, Ore., is recalling about 1,800 novelty cigarette lighters.
+Inc., of Portland, Ore., is voluntarily recalling about 500 novelty cigarette lighters.
 These lighters do not have child-resistant mechanisms, as required by federal law.
-Young children could ignite the lighters, posing fire and burn hazards.
+Young children can ignite the lighters, presenting fire and burn hazards.

-Consumers should stop using these lighters immediately and return them to the store where purchased for a refund.
-For more information, call Young's J.K.
-Inc. collect at (503) 252-3022 between 8 a.m. and 5 p.m.
+Consumers should stop using the lighters immediately and return them to the store where purchased for a refund.
+For more information, consumers can contact Young's J.K. collect at (503) 998-9801 between 8 a.m. and 5 p.m.
 PT Monday through Friday.